borjaguardiola/tubluedoc-test/content/alpha/restref/accountnumber.md

 * Supported Query Parameters
     : None

+* Body
-* Body: The POST includes a JSON or an XML body.
+    : The POST includes a JSON or an XML body.
-	* The following parameters can be provided in the HTTP Body : callbackUrl
+	* The following parameters can be provided in the HTTP Body

+		: callbackUrl
 		  : this is the callback URL you wish to assign to your number.
 This can also be set in the [BlueVia Dashboard][URL_To_BlueVia_Dashboard]
 		: fallbackUrl
 		  : this is the fallback URL you wish to assign to the your number.
 Again this can also be done in the [BlueVia Dashboard][URL_To_BlueVia_Dashboard]

 * Examples

+: JSON example
-  : JSON example: @todo validate this
+	@todo validate this
 			~~~
 			  {
         			"callbackUrl": "http://newurl1.com",